TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 --------

-This documentation explains how to build required packages and tools and setup your system to make use of a Monitor with an [horizontal scan rate](https://en.wikipedia.org/wiki/Horizontal_scan_rate) at 15khz on Ubuntu with the main goal of using commons emulators, like Mame, at the real resolution of the emulated systems.
+This documentation explains how to build required packages and tools and setup your system to make use of a monitor with an [horizontal scan rate](https://en.wikipedia.org/wiki/Horizontal_scan_rate) at 15khz on Ubuntu with the main goal of using commons emulators, like Mame, at the real resolution of the emulated systems.